EmbeddedChan/DroidOTDR/README.md

 Mainly used for analyzing fiber optic networks on mobile.

 **DroidOTDR** is an Android application developed for analyzing and visualizing OTDR (Optical Time Domain Reflectometer) trace data.
-It is currently under active development and available for early testing.

 > 📱 Developed by **Chan**, a former hardware engineer now exploring Android development.